Kanban-Zai/kanban-zai-version-1.0/README.md

 ## WHAT IS KANBAN-ZAI

 Kanban-Zai is a human centric collaboration protocol.
-The first release is aimed at software development teams, but in time we hope it will find utility elsewhere also.
+The first release is aimed at software delivery teams (S.D.T), but in time we hope it will find utility elsewhere also.

 It contains 4 modules.